On the Invariant and Geometric Structure of the Holomorphic Unified Field Theory: Field Geometry and Global Spatial Topology

-Other constant-curvature topologies remain compatible with the framework such as a 3-torus $T^3$, periodic identifications on three cycles lead to discrete comoving momenta and possible global Aharonov–Bohm phases for gauge holonomies around non-contractible loops.
-Defect classification uses the same homotopy groups, but spatial infinity is replaced by large embedded 2-tori, 2-spheres, or by cycle representatives.
-A 3-sphere $S^3$, finite spatial volume, harmonic analysis uses $S^3$ eigenmodes.
+Other constant-curvature topologies remain compatible with the framework, such as a three-torus $T^3$, where periodic identifications on three cycles lead to discrete comoving momenta and possible global Aharonov--Bohm phases for gauge holonomies around non-contractible loops.
+Defect classification uses the same homotopy groups, but~spatial infinity is replaced by large embedded two-tori, two-spheres, or~by cycle representatives.
+A~three-sphere $S^3$, finite spatial volume, harmonic analysis uses $S^3$ eigenmodes.
 Large-radius $S^2\subset S^3$ still serves to define monopole charges; instanton number is unchanged since it lives in $\pi_3(G)$.
-But in all cases, the internal geometry, fiber $G$, Cartan $T^4$, vacuum manifolds, and the identification $B\equiv F$ on the real slice are unchanged, as only global boundary conditions and spectral discreteness differ.
+But~in all cases, the~internal geometry, fiber $G$, Cartan $T^4$, vacuum manifolds, and~the identification $B\equiv F$ on the real slice are unchanged, as~only global boundary conditions and spectral discreteness~differ.

 Gauge- and BRST-covariant entire-function regulators $F(D^2/M_*^2)$ act as an ultraviolet texture filter, exponentially damping modes with $|p|\gg M_*$ without introducing new poles.
-Operationally, correlators are band-limited on scales shorter than $M_*^{-1}$, so fine-grained field wrinkles are smoothed while locality, gauge identities, and unitarity are preserved.
+Operationally, correlators are band-limited on scales shorter than $M_*^{-1}$, so fine-grained field wrinkles are smoothed while locality, gauge identities, and~unitarity are~preserved.

-So in HUFT the universe’s field shape in this framework is a single connection on $P_{\mathrm{Spin}}\times_M P_G$ whose curvature splits into gravity and gauge parts, an internal $\mathrm{SU}(5)$ fiber containing a Cartan $T^4$ that organizes charges, vacuum manifolds $\mathcal{M}_{\mathrm{GUT}}$; flag space and $\mathcal{M}_{\mathrm{EW}}\cong S^3$ that determine massless vs.\ massive directions, topological sectors classified by maps from $S^2$ and $S^3$ into these spaces, and UV-smooth field textures controlled by $M_*$.
-For definiteness, we fix $\Sigma_3\simeq\mathbb{R}^3$, while noting that $T^3$ or $S^3$ spatial topologies are also compatible and leave the unification structure intact.
+So, in HUFT, the universe’s field shape in this framework is a single connection on $P_{\mathrm{Spin}}\times_M P_G$ whose curvature splits into gravity and gauge parts, an~internal $\mathrm{SU}(5)$ fiber containing a Cartan $T^4$ that organizes charges, vacuum manifolds $\mathcal{M}_{\mathrm{GUT}}$; flag space and $\mathcal{M}_{\mathrm{EW}}\cong S^3$ that determine massless vs.\ massive directions, topological sectors classified by maps from $S^2$ and $S^3$ into these spaces, and UV-smooth field textures controlled by $M_*$.
+For~definiteness, we fix $\Sigma_3\simeq\mathbb{R}^3$, while noting that $T^3$ or $S^3$ spatial topologies are also compatible and leave the unification structure~intact.